-Writers of works published or in progress will explore social media techniques, print options, and other best practices to influence, educate, and inspire an ever-growing audience—including editors and agents seeking “proof” that a writer will be read.
-Deborah Siegel, PhD, an author (Sisterhood, Interrupted and Only Child), blogger, journalist, essay writer, and TEDx speaker who has tested the waters of platform-building firsthand, will guide participants to change the way you think about the all-important “platform”–and the business of audience building–by sharing specific ways to organically grow your online and in-person profile without having to sell your creative soul.
+Authors of works published or in progress will explore social media techniques, print options, and other best practices for authentically building and inspiring an audience—including editors and agents seeking “proof” that a writer will be read.
+She Writes co-founder Deborah Siegel, PhD, an author (Sisterhood, Interrupted and Only Child), blogger, journalist, essay writer, and TEDx speaker who has tested the waters of platform-building firsthand, will guide you to change the way you think about the all-important “platform”–and the business of audience building–by sharing specific ways to organically grow your online and in-person profile without having to sell your creative soul.

 Deborah Siegel shares insider tips and strategies for writers who wish to tell a story—an idea worth spreading—on a TEDx stage.
 A TEDx speaker who also coaches others, Deborah answers the questions aspiring TEDx speakers frequently have and demystifies the process, from conception to application.